The Best Degrees for Generation Z

 Depending on their focus, they may work to clean up polluted areas, work with the industry to reduce waste, or advise policymakers.
 Most careers require a bachelor’s degree.
 Degree programs include courses in energy security, sustainability management, foreign and domestic energy, and sustainability policy analysis.

 Some programs also enable students to specialize in solar energy, or sustainability management and policy, among others.
 Increased interest in hazards facing the environment, as well as demands placed on the environment by population growth, are increasing the demand for environmental scientists and specialists.
-The Bureau of Labor Statistics expects the job outlook for Environmental Scientists to increase 11 percent by 2026, faster than average.

 |Job Title||Median Annual Wage|